ordina-jworks/ordina-jworks.github.io/_posts/2019-10-24-Kickstarter-Trajectory-2019-Summer-Edition.md

 # Dev cases

-The team of 8 JWorks Kickstarters was divided into two teams, and thus 2 dev cases:
+With two different dev cases, the team of 8 JWorks kickstarters was divided into two:
 * Brecht, Imad, Lennert, Lore and Mohammed worked together on the Zero Plastic Rivers case for the University of Antwerp
 * Duncan, Jasper and Nicholas were set on the task of designing Chatbot Dina for internal use